Qiskit/qiskit-serverless/docs/deployment/cloud.rst

         $ docker-compose --profile full up

-Once the execution of the command has finished, if everything went well, you should be able to open the browser and have access to:
+Once the execution of the command has finished, if everything went well you should be able to open the browser and have access to:

 * Jupyter notebook: http://localhost:8888